-Lead Agency: Emergency Management Supporting Agencies: Township Administration, Sussex County Hazard(s) of Concern: ⊠Dam Failure ⊠Disease Outbreak ⊠Drought ⊠Earthquake ⊠Flood ⊠Geological Hazards ⊠Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Township currently does not have a comprehensive education and outreach program.
+Lead Agency: Emergency Management Supporting Agencies: Township Administration, Sussex County Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Township currently does not have a comprehensive education and outreach program.
 There is a need to educate residents and businesses about hazard mitigation, preparation, response, and recovery utilizing a variety of outreach methods.
 The Township does not currently have hazard mitigation information and outreach on the Township website.
 Description of the Solution: ogram on hazards, prevention, and mitigation. program that provides information to the Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 2 years Goals Met: 1, 2, 3, 7 Benefits: This action will improve the current public education and outreach program in the Township by including discussions on disaster preparedness and hazard mitigation to residents and business owners, which will contribute to the resiliency of the Township.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations will learn how to prepare for and mitigate the various hazards which may impact them in the Township.
-Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: Businesses, which may be considered critical facilities or lifelines, would be more informed or how to prepare for emergency events and mitigate the risks of potential hazards.
+Impact on Future Development: Not applicable Impact on Critical Facilities/Lifelines: Businesses, which may be considered critical facilities or lifelines, would be more informed on how to prepare for emergency events and mitigate the risks of potential hazards.
 With these businesses becoming more resilient, this action would contribute to their continuity of operations.
-Impact on Capabilities: This action would build upon the Township's already existing public education and outreach program. ready existing public education and outreach Climate Change Considerations: inform resident ty and frequency of many climate related as and business owners of how to reduce risk acerbate those risks.
-Mitigation Category □Local Plans and Regulations □Structure and Infrastructure F ' ' □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Rely on state or federal resources Use only a few methods for distribution Current methods remain the only ones used Resources may be generalized and not specific to the risks in the Township Using only a few methods of distribution may hinder socially vulnerable populations from receiving the guidance
+Impact on Capabilities: This action would build upon the Township's already existing public education and outreact program. ready existing public education and outreach Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
+This action will inform residents and business owners of how to reduce risk from hazards and how climate change may exacerbate those risks.
+Mitigation Category □Local Plans and Regulations (L □Structure and Infrastructure Pro □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ☑Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High □ Medium □Low Alternatives: Action Evaluation No action Rely on state or federal resources Use only a few methods for distribution Current methods remain the only ones used Resources may be generalized and not specific to the risks in the Township Using only a few methods of distribution may hinder socially vulnerable populations from receiving the guidance